Solar Thermal vs Heat Pumps

 Ground source heat pump considerations

-- Retrofit installation may not always be possible
+- Retrofit installation isn’t always be possible

-- Requires a supply of electricity to operate
+- Needs a supply of electricity

-Air source vs ground source heat pumps
+Air source vs Ground source

-Make a decision on which heat pump is best suited to your home in Air Source vs Ground Source Heating Systems.
+Get help making a decision on which heat pump is best suited to your home in Air Source vs Ground Source Heating Systems.

 In all likelihood, one of these renewable heating systems will be more suitable to your home than the other.